 Discover an impressive 1920s mansion and courtyard hammocks.

-- Ô de Casa Hostel Bar – great for solo travellers
+- Ô de Casa Hostel Bar – great for solo travelers

-- WE Hostel Design – top pick for female solo travellers
+- WE Hostel Design – top pick for female solo travelers

 - Hostel SP011 Sao Paulo – perfect for couples